-To print any internal print, select the Internal Prints menu icon then select the internal print you want.
+To print any internal print, select the Internal Prints menu icon h, then select the internal print you want.
 The following internal prints are available.

-- Menu map: shows details of all the front-panel display menus - Configuration: shows all the current front-panel display settings - Usage report: shows estimates of the total number of prints, number of prints by paper type, number of prints by print-quality option and total amount of ink used per color (the accuracy of these estimates is not guaranteed) - Service information: provides information needed by service engineers
+- Demo prints: show some of the capabilities of the printer - Print black and white photo - Print color photo - Print color design demo - Print GIS map - NOTE: Demo prints are printed the same size as the loaded paper. - Menu map: shows details of all the front-panel display menus - Configuration: shows all the current front-panel display settings - Usage report: shows estimates of the total number of prints, number of prints by paper type, number of prints by print-quality option and total amount of ink used per color (the accuracy of these estimates is not guaranteed) - Service information: provides information needed by service engineers - PostScript font list: shows PostScript fonts available